datarefuge/workflow/docs/faq.md

 ## 15) I have a process improvement that would make this go better!

 Great!
-Open an issue in your event's GitHub reposiory, or report it in the appropriate channel in your Slack team.
+Open an issue in your event's GitHub repository, or report it in the appropriate channel in your Slack team.

 ## 16) How do I add a new event?